LSSTDESC/descqa/flashTestView/utils/README.md

-If you change anything in the python scripts, please run
+If you change anything in this directory, please run

     python -m py_compile *.py
     chmod o+r *.pyc

+Or, you can also do

+    cd ..
+    ./fix_permission.sh